 $ man mount

-And, that's all for now folks.
-You now know 8 different Linux commands to find out the type of a mounted Linux filesystems.
+These are 8 different Linux commands to find the mounted filesystem types in Linux.
 If you know any other methods, feel free to let me know in the comment section below.
 I will check and update this guide accordingly.

 Related read: